AdaCore/RecordFlux/tests/README.md

 ### SPARK Tests (`tests/spark`)

 The SPARK tests verify the correctness of the generated SPARK code.
 A [test suite](https://docs.adacore.com/live/wave/aunit/html/aunit_cb/aunit_cb.html) and [formal verification](https://docs.adacore.com/live/wave/spark2014/html/spark2014_ug/en/gnatprove.html) is used to ensure functional correctness and prove absence of runtime errors.
 The to be proven code is contained in `tests/spark/generated`.
 This code is also used by integration tests for regression testing.

+These tests are not based on pytest and come with their own Makefile.
+Run `make test` to compile and run the tests, and `make prove` to run the proofs of the test code and generated SPARK code.

 ### Language Tests (`tests/language`)